Friday, August 8, 2014

 September 5, 1774 – October 24, 1774

-Carpenters’ Hall is located in Philadelphia, Pennsylvania.
-It was built as a four-story Georgian Colonial brick building between 1770 and 1773 by the Carpenters’ Company.
-Designed by architect Robert Smith (1722-1777), the structure was declared a United States National Historic Landmark in 1970.
+Carpenters’ Hall, located in Philadelphia, Pennsylvania, is a four-story Georgian Colonial brick building constructed between 1770 and 1773 by the Carpenters’ Company.
+Designed by architect Robert Smith (1722–1777), this historic structure was designated a United States National Historic Landmark in 1970.

 Pennsylvania State House